zhangwfjh/pythagorea/README.md

 For the moment, I sort all levels and stages in the order as in the game.
 Later, I consider to sort by the construction category of the problem.
 I will also offer proofs to some no-obvious constructions.

 Please do not just copy the answer, the action will definitely lost the fun and the value of this game.
-I also hope somebody finding a better solution tell me and share the joyness.
+I also hope somebody finding a better solution tell me and share the feeling.

 ## Status